salmacmpeg/Emotions_prediction_using_sentiment_analysis/README.md

 This project is designed to be modular, extensible, and educational.
 Whether you're benchmarking traditional ML against transformers, experimenting with embeddings, or deploying a sentiment classifier, you'll find tools and examples to support your workflow.
 Feel free to contribute, extend, or adapt the models to your own datasets and tasks!

-Made with ❤️ by Salma
+Made with ❤️ by Salma.